6 Simple Ways to Boost Employee Engagement with an Employee Hub on Microsoft Office 365

 For example you can:

-- digitize and automate common forms used for requesting time off, purchase approvals, and expense reimbursements
+- digitize and automate common forms used for requesting time off, purchase approvals, provide expense reimbursements using Office 365 employee expense reimbursement tool, etc.

 - provide employees a central location where they can find updated policies & procedures